JackLaundon1/PhaviconPhisher/README.md

 4. It lists all matched hosts to a file (`PhaviconPhisherOutput.txt`) and informs the user if the website is likely to be a phishing site based on the results.

 ## Installation
+### Requirements
+A valid Shodan API key of member level or higher.

 ### Python Installation
 The following dependencies are required: